 Figure 2: Mechanism for the electrophilic addition reaction between the cyclohexene and bromine.
-3.2 Boiling Temperature The boiling temperature of the distillate collected appears to be close to the published value $(1.4 \,^{\circ}\text{C} \text{ lower})$ and there was no noticeable range of boiling temperatures which suggests that the cyclohexene produced was fairly pure.
-However the true difference in boiling temperature is slightly greater than this since the air pressure in the laboratory was greater (by approximately 0.575 kPa) than the air pressure for which the literature value is reported at $(101.325 \,\text{kPa})$.
-This would have slightly elevated the boiling temperature of the product (since the vapour pressure of the liquid would have to be greater for boiling to occur) thus the true difference in boiling temperatures between pure cyclohexene and the product was instead approximately 1.6 $^{\circ}$ C. The calculations used to determine these numbers are included in section 3.2.1.
-This lower boiling temperature could be due to a combination of factors such as a slight cooling of the vapour as it travelled up the still head and the presence of impurities in the vapour.
+3.2 Boiling Temperature The boiling temperature of the final product collected was appears to be very close to the published value $(1.4 \,^{\circ}\text{C} \text{ lower})$ which suggests that the final product produced was fairly pure.
+However the true difference in boiling temperature is slightly greater than this since the air pressure in the laboratory was greater (by approximately $0.575 \,\text{kPa}$) than the air pressure for which the literature value was taken $(101.325 \,\text{kPa})$.
+This had the effect of slightly elevating the boiling temperature of the product (since the vapour pressure of the liquid would have to be greater for boiling to occur) thus the true difference in boiling temperatures between pure cyclohexene and the product was instead approximately $1.6 \,^{\circ}\text{C}$.
+This lower boiling temperature could be due to a combination of factors such as a slight cooling of the vapour as it travelled up the still head or the presence of impurities in the vapour.
 The product could have been analysed using NMR spectroscopy to definitively identify any impurities in the product, and the thermometer could have been temporarily moved to a position just above the boiling liquid during the distillation in order to obtain a more accurate value for its boiling temperature.
-An electronic thermometer could also have been used hence giving a more precise temperature reading and allowing the easier establishment of the range of boiling temperatures for the solution.
-However it is likely that there was still a little water impurity in the product after the drying since it was very slightly cloudy when compared to the distilled product.
-This may have been since the solution was not left to dry for 10 minutes as recommended 6Haynes, see n.
+It is likely that there was still a little water impurity in the product after the drying since it was very slightly cloudy when compared to the distilled product.
+This may have been since the solution was not left to dry for 10 minutes as recommended in the laboratory manual due to time constraints, however a possible improvement to the method could be be grind the drying agent into a fine powder to increase its surface area and thus reduce the time required to dry the product.
+6Haynes, see n.
 2, Standard Density of Water, 6-7.